alshdjv/NetflixCloneUIKit/README.md

 Application development is divided into 14 parts:
 1) Get Started.
 Setup environment.
 Delete storyboard.
 Create the MainTaBBarViewController with 4 UINavigationController.
 2) UITableView & UICollectionView
+3) UITableHeaderView.
+SnapKit packages were installed and used instead of NSLayoutConstraints